 The Honors Program offers high academic achievers opportunities to interact with other students who have similar academic standards, small classes to ensure individualized attention, faculty who are caring and supportive, a strong academic program, and an enhanced academic record.
-It also provides opportunities to enhance regular courses through specialized projects.
+It also provides opportunities to supplement regular courses through specialized projects.

-Quite simply, Honors-by-contract is taking a regular course and, through an agreement between a student, the Honors Director, and the instructor, making it an honors credited course.
+Honors-by-contract is taking a regular course and, through an agreement between a student, the Honors Director, and the instructor, making it an honors credited course.
 This Honors Contract should include some sort of project that enhances student learning in addition to the normal course requirements.
 Ideally, the instructor and the student arrive at the arrangement together and submit a contract to the Honors Director.
-Creative and challenging projects are encouraged and some projects may be selected for public presentation and/or posting on the Honors Program website.
+Creative and challenging projects are encouraged, and some may be selected for public presentation and/or posting on the Honors Program website.